awslabs/aws-athena-query-federation/athena-cloudwatch-metrics/README.md

 ### Databases & Tables

-The Athena Cloudwatch Metrics Connector maps your Namespaces, Dimensions, Metrics, and Metric Values into two tables.
+The Athena Cloudwatch Metrics Connector maps your Namespaces, Dimensions, Metrics, and Metric Values into two tables in a single schema called "default".

 1. **metrics** - This table contains the available metrics as uniquely defined by a triple of namespace, set<dimension>, name.
 More specifically, this table contains the following columns.